 - Celebrate successes and leverage internal expertise

-Our success in achieving our goals will be measured against activities that contribute to making Aboriginal engagement at all levels more significant and more meaningful.
+Our success in achieving our goals will be measured against activities that contribute to making Indigenous engagement at all levels more significant and more meaningful.
 We will know we are on track if, by 2017, we have:

-- Increased the visibility of Aboriginal culture, language and symbols throughout the campus, beginning with the Gordon Oakes Red Bear Student Centre and including institutional, college, school and unit websites, on roadways and signage, and on and within buildings.
+- Increased the visibility of Indigenous culture, language and symbols throughout the campus, beginning with the Gordon Oakes Red Bear Student Centre and including institutional, college, school and unit websites, on roadways and signage, and on and within buildings.